 7. Luciano Pavarotti

-Luciano Pavarotti was more than just a brilliant tenor or glamorous opera performer, he was a truly popular artist among the regular audience.
+Luciano Pavarotti was more than just one of the best tenors of all time, he was a truly popular artist among the regular audience.

 He is probably the first and only opera singer who took that sophisticated music genre from its niche opera-goers to music lovers everywhere.